 \subsection{CharSwap}

 It is shown in \citet{charNMT} that NMT performance drops significantly when there are spelling errors in the data.
-We follow their CharSwap approach to swap two adjacent letters in a word without altering the first or last letters.
-Although they show that with more tokens altered, the performance gets worse, it is risky to apply such perturbation to all words in the dataset because it may impact the readability of the text and cause difficulty even for humans to perform well.
-As a result, we only apply the CharSwap perturbation to the following words: 1) The non-stopwords in the question.
+We adapt their approach in MRC to swap two adjacent letters in a word without altering the first or last letters.
+Although they show that with more tokens altered, the performance gets worse, empirically we find that applying such perturbation to all words in the dataset sometimes impacts the readability of the text and cause difficulty even for humans to perform well.
+As a result, we only apply the CharSwap perturbation to the following words with character length of four and above: 1) The non-stopwords in the question.
 2) Non-stopwords in the passage that have also appeared in the question and its corresponding options.
-This is based on the motivation that perturbing such words would prevent models from relying on keywords matching.
+This is based on the observation that these words are usually keywords for solving the question.
 There are a total of 7.1\% words being altered using this method.